Verdadism: Elements of Verdadism

 Verdadism consists of two distinct, integral, parts: the visual component and the written commentary.
 The visual style was influenced by American Abstract Expressionism, Fauvist principles, elements of Surrealism and West African sculpture.
 The visual components include purposeful simplification of form and structure, broad areas of flat, primary colors and geometric shapes, and abstract human figures with blocks for hands or elongated shapes for bodies.
 The artist's written commentaries are influenced by the tenets of Existentialist philosophy.

+The social commentaries are influenced by the principles of civil rights and human rights in the US, including the Feminist Movement and the social political activism of the Young Lords.

 These social commentaries contribute to an understanding of the Verdadism painting by describing the emotions, situations, and experiences that became the impetus for creating the work-of-art.
 The written commentary is an essential aspect of Verdadism and denotes a literary expression of the artist's feelings towards a particular subject matter.

-The visual style of Verdadism is influenced by American Abstract Expressionism, Fauvist principles, elements of Surrealism and West African sculpture.
-The social commentaries are influenced by the principles of civil rights and human rights in the US, including the Feminist Movement and the social political activism of the Young Lords.